-The Coyotes, guided by general manager Don Maloney and coach Dave Tippett, have enjoyed recent success and reached the Western Conference Final in 2012.
+The Coyotes, guided by General Manager Don Maloney and Head Coach Dave Tippett, have enjoyed recent success and reached the Western Conference Final in 2012.
 With new owners in place, NHL Commissioner Gary Bettman said he is confident the franchise is in a position to thrive.

 "This is a day that we believed since the beginning of all these proceedings four years ago should take place because it would be the right thing for the great fans that we have here in the Valley of the Sun," Commissioner Bettman said.
 "It's important, and has been important to the City of Glendale, and it was important to the National Hockey League, because we always believed in this market."